antonsov8/Project-Suvro/README.md

 # Project-Suvro
-Eigenvalue and Linear Algebra problems in Python and R
+Eigenvalue and Linear Algebra problems in R, Python, Julia and C/C++